BeatriceStanila/LearningNotes-Hub/HeadFirstOfSoftwareArchitecture/Chapter3-TheTwoLawsOfSoftwareArchitecture.md

 - Decisions that have less-significant trade-offs can be made quicker, with less analysis, and therefore tend to be more on the design side.

-Using SYNC communications (HTTP) vs ASYNC communications (messaging queues or topics) is a trade-off.
+Using SYNC communications (HTTP)
 	- SYNC pros: consistency, error handling, transactionality
 	- SYNC cons: extensibility, fault tolerance, responsiveness

+Using SYNC communications (messaging queues or topics)
 	- ASYNC pros: extensibility, fault tolerance, responsiveness
 	- ASYNC cons: consistency, error handling, transactionality

 2. **WHY is more important than HOW**